sandzOfTime/sportsblog/content/post/scouting-report-tyrese-haliburton.md

 ### What to expect in the NBA?

 At the end of the day, the very best point guards in the NBA today are risk takers and know not only when to create for others, they also know when they need to create for themselves.
 Great point guards are "engines" for their team's offense; and they can control the game by making plays consistently.
-As good as Haliburton is in many areas of the game, it's difficult seeing him be that type of guard because of his risk-free style of play.
-He's too unselfish for that.
+As good as Haliburton is in many areas of the game, it's difficult seeing him be that type of guard because of his risk-free style of play and tendency to kill his dribble.
 However, that doesn't mean he still can't be a really good pro.
 He has plenty of things going well for him (very good passer, active defender, makes his open shots etc).
 Even though I don't think he's a star guard in the making, he seems like the type of guy that could thrive alongside one if given the opportunity.
 Depending on what team drafts him, he could probably end up as one of the more safer picks in this draft.
 At the very least, whatever team drafts him is going to get a player that will no doubt help his team win games.
 As I said before, he reminds me a lot of Lonzo and I think he'll end up as that type of player (with better shooting probably).
 That may not be a star, but that's a great player to have for a really good team.